ljdursi/dursi-blog/_posts/2014-10-05-shell-for-scientists.md

 (although I really should translate them into a markdown-based format to make them more re-usable).

-Covered are a bunch of basics
+Covered are a number of basic shell commands

 * echo
 * pwd